 Let us answer your questions!

 Daycare for your pet should be chosen as carefully as any other service for a member of your family.
 Daycare has often been compared to your child's first day of school!
 We get frequent phone calls on first visits!
-Each daycare facility in Oklahoma City is different and have different services, staff and facility amenities for you to consider.
+Each daycare facility in Oklahoma City is different and provides different services, staff and facility amenities for you to consider.
 Staff should be mature enough to be “in-tune” to dog behavior, the facility should be climate-controlled, and all areas clean and appropriate for large groups of dogs running together.
-At Bark of the Town, we are so confident, that we invite you to compare all of Oklahoma City's doggie daycare's and check out each facility to compare staff, services, safety, comfort, cleanliness and experience before making a choice.
+At Bark of the Town, we are so confident, that we invite you to compare all of Oklahoma City's doggy daycares and check out each facility to compare staff, services, safety, comfort, cleanliness and experience before making a choice.

 Are the dogs supervised and do staff members intervene when play gets too rough?

-Yes, at Bark of the Town, our staff are trained to watch for every sign of a dog's well-being and safety while in a daycare pack.
+Yes.
+Bark of the Town staff are trained to watch for every sign of a dog's well-being and safety while in a daycare pack.
 We have two to three staff members devoted to outside play and constantly supervise all daycare members at all times.
 We have canine-friendly methods of stopping rough play.
 Some deterrents we use for excited or aggressive play is coins-in-a-can which startles them temporarily, or we use a simple squirt bottle filled with water.
 No dog is ever struck or verbally yelled at.
 We treat your dog like our own family.
 A lot of positive reinforcement goes a long way.

 Yes.
 Bark of the Town has a large insulated indoor climate-controlled warehouse space for daycare and boarded dogs.
 We keep the inside temperatures a comfortable 73-76 degrees winter and summer.
-All inside areas the dogs stay or play is climate-controlled.
+All inside areas the dogs stay or play in are climate-controlled.
 During inclement or hot weather, we have a large indoor play area and keep a small door open to the outdoor play-yard allowing dogs to come and go as they please.
 Weather permitting, we open a large garage-door in our warehouse to our back-yard play area.
 All boarded dogs sleep in air-conditioned and heated areas inside our warehouse in their own enclosed suites with night-lights and music.

 Is my dog ever confined during daycare at Bark of the town?

-Some daycare's will confine your dog for “nap-time”, “lunch” or “camping” for hours on end.
+Some daycares will confine your dog for “nap-time”, “lunch” or “camping” for hours on end.
 Bark of the Town has all-day-free-play resulting in happy and pooped pups!
 You be the judge when you pick up your happy pup.
 Most pass out on the way home.
-It's a good question to ask when comparing daycare's and their schedules.
+It's a good question to ask when comparing daycares and their schedules.
 At Bark of the Town, like children, we use time-out as a last resort when members present rough-play or aggressive behavior.
 First offenders will be given a verbal reprimand and second offenders are given a time-out session of 10 minutes only removed from the pack.

-Don't the dogs fight?
+Do the dogs fight?
 What is your procedure for introducing new dogs?

 Bark of the Town's introduction is slow, calm, and fun.
 We only use trained senior staff to evaluate dogs going into our pack.
 We follow a proven interview process for every dog before being allowed into general play population for each dog’s optimum safety, comfort, and happiness.
 We first allow them to acclimate to their surroundings inside our spacious warehouse with a few senior daycare dogs.
 We let them become familiar with all the new smells and with being smelled themselves.
-After all-that's how dogs meet!
+After all, that's how dogs meet!
 When this is done slowly and with great care, every member is confident and comfortable with everyone else.
 That creates a well-balanced pack.
 Sometimes a couple of days may be needed for complete introduction to be successful, but if it's not fun for your dog, then what's the point!
 Not every dog will be successful in daycare, but if your dog is apprehensive, or has severe anxiety issues that we cannot overcome, we will be up-front and honest with you and work to try and identify a solution.